 This is the underside of Mig’s noggin, showing the GG-Equine muzzle’s throat latch contraption.
 Genius!

 Other things to consider when using a grazing muzzle

 - Some horses will show signs of teeth wear when using a grazing muzzle.
 You and your vet will need to figure out why.
 Some reasons why your horse may be rubbing his teeth on his muzzle:

 - The muzzle doesn’t fit properly.
 Start here and work on the fit before you go nutso!

 - The muzzle is dirty and gritty.
 Please clean your horse’s muzzle regularly.
 Gritty muzzles plus teeth equal wear and tear on the chompers.
 Pasture grass that is quite short may contribute to this problem and the grazing muzzle is being pressed into the earth.

 - Your horse’s teeth are softer than normal.
 This may be because of genetics, diet, or a mineral problem.

 - Your horse is struggling to get grass through the grazing muzzle’s opening.
 Taller grass tends to fall over, which means there are rarely any leaves of grass poking through the openings.
 Shorter grass allows your horse to set the muzzle down and use his lips to remove the leaves that pass through.

 - His mouth and lips are not lined up with the openings.
-This, like the grass height issue, can be helped with a muzzle that has a grate instead of just a hole.
-For muzzles that have holes, you can adjust the size in one direction so things line up easily for your horse.
+Like the grass height issue, this can be helped with a muzzle with a grate instead of just a hole.
+For muzzles with holes, you can adjust the size in one direction so things line up easily for your horse.

 You can go shopping here!
 As an Amazon Associate, I earn from qualifying purchases, which are zero extra charge to you.
 I can’t thank you enough for your support!